adam-p/markdown-here/README.md

 ### Replies

 Replies don't work very well.
-New Markdown (at the top, say), gets parsed fine, but the body of the previous email gets messed (stripped of formatting, usually).
+New Markdown (at the top, say) gets parsed fine, but the body of the previous email gets messed up (stripped of formatting, usually).

 Some ideas for better behaviour: